usernamesarehardman/homework5/README.md

 ## Overview

-This repository contains the code and resources for Homework 5.
-The primary language used is Python.
 This project consists of a keylogger client that captures keystrokes and sends them to a server.
 The server receives and displays the keystrokes.

-## Contents
+## Files

 - `README.md`: Project documentation
 - `client.py`: The client script that captures keystrokes and sends them to the server.